gabeklein/expressive-mvc/README.md

   number = 1

   /* We can edit state directly using `this`.
-   * Notice these are arrow functions, and thus bound. */ increment = () => this.number++;
+   * Notice these are arrow functions, and thus are bound. */ increment = () => this.number++;
   decrement = () => this.number--;
 }